dstdev/base-cluster-docs/docs/jobs/policy.md

 Charging](../../policies/charging-policy/#computer-usage-charging)
 section of the NERSC usage charging policy.

-!!! warning
-	For users who are members of multiple NERSC projects, charges are made to the default project, as set in [Iris](https://iris.nersc.gov), unless the `#SBATCH
-	--account=<NERSC project>` flag has been set.

 !!! note
     Jobs are charged only for the actual walltime used.
 That is, if a